snnz/HunspellSharp/README.md

 Encoding encoding = hunspell.DicEncoding;
 ```

-Dictionary language number; enum values match the numbers in the original Hunspell:
+Dictionary language number; the enum values correspond to the numbers in the original Hunspell:

 ```csharp
 LANG langnum = hunspell.LangNum;